 - must be residing in India at the time of application.
-No applications will be accepted from Indians residing, working or studying outside of India;
+No application will be accepted from Indians residing, working or studying outside of India;

 - should have a high level of academic/professional achievement;

 - must demonstrate proficiency in the English language to undertake the proposed project/program and adjust to life in the U.S. The applicant may be required to take the Test of English as a Foreign Language (TOEFL);

 - if shortlisted for an interview, must appear in person for interview at the USIEF office in New Delhi;

 - must inform USIEF well in advance if s/he needs to travel abroad (e.g. conference) during the application cycle July 2017 – June 2018;